-The following is Report No. 1 in what is intended to be a series of reports focusing on the tax benefits available as a result of the FTX fraud.
+The following is Report No. 1 in what is intended to be a series of reports focusing on the tax benefits available as a result of fraud.
 These Reports are not intended to be and can not serve as legal advice to any reader.

 Each taxpayer has their own unique factual situation which is going to need to be reviewed by tax advisors and litigation counsel before any legal conclusions can be reached.
-The Reports are being made in a series form since there is still a great deal of facts to be uncovered in the FTX fraud.
+The Reports are being made in a series form since there is still a great deal of facts to be uncovered in the fraud.
 These facts are going to be extremely important in coming to conclusions about tax positions.

 Furthermore, there could be guidance from the I.R.S. in this particular situation or any number of other factors that require the subject matter to be updated on a continual basis.
-The FTX fraud has resulted in much pain throughout the world.
+The frauds have resulted in much pain throughout the world.
 Hopefully some of this can be eased in the form of tax relief from either the U.S. or other countries whose citizens are entitled to permit their financial losses to be deducted from their taxes.

-The FTX Tax Losses - The Basics
+Tax Losses - The Basics

-The FTX fraud was a Ponzi scheme and losses from Ponzi schemes are acknowledged by the I.R.S to be "theft losses".
+Ponzi scheme fraud is a transaction which results in a financial theft.
+Losses from Ponzi schemes are acknowledged by the I.R.S to be "theft losses".
 They are deductible from a taxpayer's ordinary income.

-The theft loss tax deduction is an extremely valuable tax deduction and for many victims of the FTX fraud the deduction will have a cash value equal to 35% or more depending upon state and city income taxes.
+The theft loss tax deduction is an extremely valuable tax deduction and for many victims of the fraud.
+The deduction will have a cash value equal to 35% or more depending upon state and city income taxes.
 Investors who are subject to federal, state, and city income tax may find that their recovery from the tax loss is equal to almost 50% of their theft loss.

 There are several methods of tax recovery that are available to Ponzi scheme victims.
-However, each of these potential options of recovery have their limitations, restrictions, and strict requirements that must be met if one is to take advantage of the maximum tax benefits from the FTX theft.
+However, each of these potential options of recovery have their limitations, restrictions, and strict requirements that must be met if one is to take advantage of the maximum tax benefits from the theft.

-RICHARD S. LEHMAN, ESQ.
 TEL: 561-368-1113 • rlehman@lehmantaxlaw.com 2000 Glades Road, Suite 312 • Boca Raton, FL.
 33431